Julius E. Coles: Biography

-Julius E. Coles is the former President of Africare and since 2009 has served as Director of Morehouse College's Andrew Young Center for International Affairs, a position he previously held from 1997-2002.
-He served as the Director of Howard University’s Ralph J. Bunche International Affairs Center from 1994-1997.
-Most of Mr. Coles’ career of some 28 years in the foreign service has been spent as a senior official with the United States Agency for International Development (USAID).
+Julius E. Coles is the former President of Africare and since 2009 has served as Director of Morehouse College's Andrew Young Center for International Affairs, a position he previously held from 1997 to 2002.
+He served as the Director of Howard University's Ralph J. Bunche International Affairs Center from 1994 to 1997.
+Most of Mr. Coles' career of some 28 years in the foreign service has been spent as a senior official with the United States Agency for International Development (USAID).
 While with USAID, Mr. Coles was Mission Director in Swaziland and Senegal and served in Vietnam, Morocco, Liberia, Nepal, and Washington, DC.
-He received a B.A. from Morehouse College (1964) and a Master’s of Public Affairs from Princeton University’s Woodrow Wilson School of Public and International Affairs (1966).
-He has also studied at the University of Geneva and the Graduate Institute of International Studies in Switzerland, the U.S. Department of State Foreign Institute’s Senior Seminar, the Federal Executive Institute, and Institut de Francais.
+He received a B.A. from Morehouse College (1964) and a Master's of Public Affairs from Princeton University's Woodrow Wilson School of Public and International Affairs (1966).
+He has also studied at the University of Geneva and the Graduate Institute of International Studies in Switzerland, the U.S. Department of State Foreign Institute's Senior Seminar, the Federal Executive Institute, and Institut de Francais.
 Mr. Coles retired from the U.S. Government Foreign Service in 1994 with the rank of Career Minister.